CENTRAL EXERCISES

 Listening

-Listen-out for changes.
+First you'll hear various continuous sounds, but then listen-out for changes.
 Listen-out for sudden sounds, nearby and in the distance.
-This is pre-emptive listening, ready and waiting for the first sign of anything new.
+This is pre-emptive listening, ready and waiting for the first whisper of anything new.

-It depends on where you are and what sort of background noises there are, but it is often useful to listen-out for children and dogs.
-At night for hedgehogs and owls.
+It may help to listen-out for children and dogs.
 You might not hear them, that's irrelevant, listening-out for them is the vital part.

 Going Panoramic

-The repetitive impulse of short regular periods of stimulation will act as a catalyst: they are the best way to tell your subconscious "it's time to remember".
+Short periods of intense practice are what animals do.
+And conveniently, the repetitive impulse of short regular stimulation periods, acts as a catalyst: it's an optimal way to tell your subconscious "it's time to remember".

 Back to Chapter One : The Animal Teachings